OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:8

-All who came before me are thieves and robbers, but the sheep did not listen to them.
+All who came before me were like thieves and robbers, but the sheep did not listen to them.

 ## John 10:9